Top Menu

 Summary

-Many patients in critical care recover, but some die.
-Having advance directives in place is important.
-They help health care providers and family members make end-of-life decisions if you are not able to make them.
+Sometimes people in a critical care unit are not able to communicate.
+It’s important that you have an advance directive in place.
+This can help your health care providers and family members make important decisions, including end-of-life decisions, if you are not able to make them.

 Treatments and Therapies